 There’s a new design trend geared toward helping you find peace and serenity in the comfort of your home: an emotional escape room.
 Here you’ll find why you might want one and how to create it without any remodeling.

 As a parent, it’s easy to feel like there’s not one space you can call your own.
-Suction cupped nets hang in the tub, a play kitchen butts up against your real kitchen counter, toy baskets reside in corners here and there throughout the house.
+Suction cupped toy nets hang in the tub, a Montessori kitchen butts up against your real kitchen counter, toy baskets reside in corners here and there throughout the house.

-For all those reasons and more, it’s a worthwhile endeavor to reclaim your bedroom and designate it as your special place for an emotional escape, any time of day.
+For all those reasons and more, it’s a worthwhile endeavor to reclaim your bedroom and designate it as your emotional escape room, any time of day.

 Why do parents need an emotional escape room?

 Parents today are feeling, burned-out, touched-out and – quite frankly – want nothing more than a time out.
 Tiny people follow us into the bathroom, their little fingers poke our eyes and smudge nearly every surface in sight, their adorable faces make appearances on our conference calls.
 Their need for us is overwhelming in all of the best ways, but sometimes we feel that flood of necessity in some not so great ways, too.